 I love a good renovation.
+Most people find the planning process tedious but I love it.
+What materials will we need?
+Have I booked the skip bins sydney for the right dates?
+Will we need to hire a plumber or electrician?
+It’s really fun!
 I especially love one room renovations.
 Want to know what I don’t love?
 Water leaks.
 Water leaks and multi room renovations that I had no intention of ever doing.

 Here’s the scene.
 It was May 2018 and a hail storm rolled through town.
 In the grand scheme of hail storms it was mild.
 Pea/small marble sized but wind driven.
-The damage was minor, but there none the less.
+The damage was minor, but there nonetheless, and we even managed to get damage to our car so we had to invest in PDR dent removal so we could get that straightened out and move on with our home renovation without the worry of car fixing costs.
 Fast forward to April/May 2019 and we get our shingles replaced.
 Ahhhh they were beautiful.
 We went from a dark rust/brown shingle to a chocolate/black pebbled architectural style shingle.
 It’s tough to tell in the pic below, but it made such a difference! ￼

 Now let’s fast forward 1 more time to May 2020.
 A crazy rainstorm comes rolling through from the East sending sheet rain down, soaking everything it hits.
 Sunny skies follow the down pour and that’s when we notice it, water is leaking through the ceiling drywall in our garage.
 What.
 The.
 What.
 We cut into the ceiling and you could see a steady stream of water running down the stud in the wall from the second story, onto the rafters and into the garage.
 It took us a bit to figure out where the hell it was originating from though.
 Eric got on the roof and checked out the shingles but they were all in place with nothing missing.
 It wasn’t until awhile later that I noticed near the top of the wall was completely saturated.
 And not from being pommeled with rain.
 It looked like it was soaked from the inside out.